pratiksha-sawant/MusicToneAnalyzer/README.md

 ### Steps

-•	create a Procfile which consists of web: gunicorn api.<filename>:<main webapp function>
+•	create a Procfile which consists of web: gunicorn api.filename: main webapp function

 •	create a requirements.txt i.e. list of all the packages which needs to be installed